bihealth/biomedsheets/docs/source/index.rst

 - a JSON-based data format for the description of biomedical sample sheets,
 - pre-defined data types to be used in the sample sheets,
 - a Python program for the validation thereof,
-- a Python program for conversion between JSON and Excel-based sample sheets (for easier viewing and editing),
+- a Python program for conversion between JSON and TSV-based sample sheets (for easier viewing and editing),
 - a Python library for access of the JSON sheets, and
 - a Python library for simplified access of the JSON sheets for the important cases of matched tumor/normal studies and rare disease studies with pedigree relationships.